-In the web-based and native iOS editions, to rearrange the order of the words, or to delete any, tap the Edit button.
-In the native Android edition, you must first tap the locked padlock button so it changes to unlocked.
+To rearrange the order of the words, or to delete any, tap the Edit button.

-In the web-based and native iOS editions, if you tap the Actions button at the top right, you are presented with some Extra Actions, including settings, facilities for sharing resources from one device to another, plus easy access to documentation on the Special iApps website.
-In the native Android editions, these features can be reached from the main menu.
+If you tap the Actions button at the top right, you are presented with some Extra Actions, including settings, facilities for sharing resources from one device to another, plus easy access to documentation on the Special iApps website.
 For more details, see Chapter 6.

 On the left below we have already tapped the Edit button and and want to delete the biscuit word.
 We tapped the red and white - minus button to reveal the Delete button.
 If we don't want to delete the word after all, we can just tap Done instead of Delete.

 We can rearrange the order of the words by dragging them up or down using the grey list icons on the right.
 When finished deleting or reordering, tap Done.